AustinCodingAcademy/student-gitbook/README.md

 ### Course Catalogs

 We are a licensed Career School in the State of Texas.
 We work with the Texas Workforce Commission to ensure all of our students are treated fairly and with respect.
-You may view our course catalogs, which have been approved by the Texas Workforce Commissoin, below:
+You may view our course catalogs, which have been approved by the Texas Workforce Commission, below:

 * [Austin Coding Academy](https://docs.google.com/document/d/123TPV2I6gx1EWJu0vEwl8_nSzc6pFwtyBGH8i30h2c4/edit?usp=sharing)
 * [North Austin Coding Academy](https://docs.google.com/a/austincodingacademy.com/document/d/1LoT7N5vCxANQ7CN-MCS55ZuOtXHgjkJs3qeI8rG_XBE/edit?usp=sharing)